-The impressionist style might look complicated, but it’s actually quite easy to master.
-And it’s a fun way to express yourself without having to worry about guidelines.
+The impressionist style might look complicated, but it’s quite easy to master.
+It’s also a fun way to express yourself.

-Impressionist art is usually associated with abstract paintings, and for good reason.
-The art movement came into being in the 19th century.
+Impressionist art is associated with Plein air paintings and the ones showing the passage of time.
+The art movement was born in the 19th century.

 Famous impressionist painters include Claude Monet, Camille Pissarro, and Vincent Van Gogh.
 Compared to the detailed paintings of that time period, this art movement stood out.